vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

   - name: TwincatFirstSteps.pbmx
     url: /assets/2024-06-03/TwincatFirstSteps.pbmx
 ---
-The German company Beckhoff is inventor of one of the world's most popular PLCs called Twincat.
+The German company Beckhoff is the inventor of Twincat, one of the world's most popular PLCs.
 In his article we will cover a basic introduction on Beckhoff Twincat 3 connectivity to Peakboard applications and we will cover some basic knowledge about how Twincat works in the backend.

 ## Installation and first steps